Arm-Examples/CMSIS-Zephyr/README.md

 > Make sure to delete the previous `/out` and `/tmp` directories before saving the updated `*.csolution.yml` file,
 > otherwise the solution might not load correctly.

-## If you have a Zephyr environment
+## Using an existing Zephyr environment

-To use the `west` tools for projects located in different folders, set the `ZEPHYR_BASE` environment variable to the `./CMSIS-Zephyr/zephyrproject/zephyr` folder:
+If you have previously set up your Zephyr environment, set the `ZEPHYR_BASE` environment variable to the `/zephyrproject/zephyr` folder:

 ### Linux